MatthewThomasMiller/MatthewThomasMiller.github.io/about-me.md

 ## Translations

 * *God's Wild Lovers: The Ecstatic Lyrics of Sufism’s Rogue Poets*.
-University of California Press, Forthcoming.
+Under contract with University of California Press.

 ## White Papers